 How to Build a Meat Curing Chamber for under $200

 NEW: Check out the video on youtube.
-The 30-minute video walks you through how to use this entire set up!
+The 30-minute video walks you through how to use this entire setup!

 My meat curing chamber is a converted wine cooler in my basement.
-The purpose of the meat curing chamber is to create an environment in which to cure meats that was consistently 70% relative humidity at 65°F, without spending a lot of money or creating some sort of giant that I couldn’t move easily.
+The purpose of the meat curing chamber is to create an environment in which to cure meats that were consistently 70% relative humidity at 65°F, without spending a lot of money or creating some sort of giant that I couldn’t move easily.

 A quick search on craigslist.org yielded this little beauty.
 A Danby Millennium Home Wine Cooler.
 The asking price of $100 was a third of its sticker price.
 The original owner had kept it nice and clean.
 Upon inspection, I found it to be super cold inside and running quietly when they showed it.
 I couldn’t resist.

 A quick scan of the user’s manual showed that the range of this device was 42° – 65°F, so I knew I’d have to replace the thermostat.
 While I was at it, I figured I’d wire in a hygrostat, too, to keep the humidity in check.
 These digital thermostats are actually pretty cool.
 They run on 120V.
 They tap the hot circuit to run and then offer a probe and a relay.
 My challenge was to wire them in parallel to provide switched power to the compressor and also be able to run a humidifier or maybe a dehumidifier, but that would come later, once I had some idea of what the humidity would be under normal operation.

 Here are the basic inputs and outputs on the digital controller.